Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: Implications to neutrino experiments

 \subsubsection{Future experiments of $\mu^+$DAR and $\mu^+$DIF}

-There are two possible experiments to confirm the excess of flux of neutrino from $\mu^+$ decay as the finite-size correction.
-One is a $\bar{\nu}_e$ appearance experiment with $\mu^+$DAR \cite{J-PARC-sterile}.
-The other is a $\nu_\mu$ appearance and $\bar{\nu}_\mu$ disappearance with $\mu^+$DIF \cite{nuSTORM}.
-Here, we give predictions for future experiments of both cases.
+There are two possible experiments to confirm $P^{(d)}$ from the excess of the neutrino flux.
+One is a $\bar{\nu}_e$ appearance experiment with $\mu^+$DAR \cite{J-PARC-sterile}; the other is a $\nu_\mu$ appearance and $\bar{\nu}_\mu$ disappearance with $\mu^+$DIF \cite{nuSTORM}.
+Here, we give predictions for future experiments regarding both cases.

 1. $\mu^+$DAR